88lex/cleanremotes/README.md

 # cleanremotes

-Runs rclone listremotes.
-Then for every remote that is configured in rclone the script runs the following commands:

 BE SURE THAT YOU WANT TO RUN THESE COMMANDS FOR EVERY REMOTE.
 IF NOT THEN EDIT THE SCRIPT TO RUN IT FOR ONE/SEVERAL REMOTES.

+In order to permanently delete items from Trash you need to have Manager permissions on the Team Drive.
+Content Manager and below cannot permanently delete Trash.

+This script first runs rclone listremotes.
+Then for every remote that is configured in rclone the script runs the following commands:

 rclone dedupe (eliminates exact duplicates)